Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 **Strandness summary command arguments**

 **awk -v S="$s"**
-Passes the sample name to awk as a variable.
+Passes the sample name to awk as a variable. awk in Linux is a powerful command-line tool used for searching, filtering, and processing text files.

 **'NR>4 {f+=$3; r+=$4}**
 Skips the first 4 header lines and sums: